OyvindSabo/compendiums/tdt4136-introduction-to-artificial-intelligence/02-intelligent-agents.md

 In backgammon, the whole state of the current board is observable.
 The opponent does not have information which is hidden from the current player.
 Therefore, the state is **accessible**.

 In backgammon, the moves a player is allowed to make are dependent on the throw of two dices.
-That means that for any given move, the state in which the next move will not solely depend on the decision made in this move.
+That means that for any given move, the state of the next move will not solely depend on the decision made in this move.
 Therefore, the game state is **non-deterministic**.

 In backgammon, only the current state of the game has to be considered.
 It doesn't matter what actions lead to the current state.
 In other words, backgammon is **episodic**.